Healthy Marketplace Index

 Using nearly 2.5 billion commercial claims from 2013 to 2017, HCCI tracks drivers of health care spending across 124 U.S. cities through the Healthy Marketplace Index (HMI) project.

 Our full report presents an interactive exploration of each HMI metric and a deep dive into each metro area.
-Collectively, they comparing how spending drivers varied across and even within cities, as well as over time.
+Collectively, they compare how spending drivers varied across and even within cities, as well as over time.

 Explore HMI metrics: